LNTUORG/Index/README.md

 **DO  NOT MAKE CHANGE IN MASTER BRANCH**.

-If you want make change, you can create a new branch named such as `new/xxxorganizetion`, then you can edit it freely, then after edited, you can make a pull-request to master origin.
-We will merge it after review.

 **DO  NOT MAKE CHANGE IN MASTER BRANCH !!!**

 **DO  NOT MAKE CHANGE IN MASTER BRANCH !!!**

-For import thing I always repeat three times.
+**For import thing I always repeat three times.**

+If you want to make change, you can create a new branch named such as `new/yourOrgName`, about this, you'd better obay the follow rules, in order to make less something terrible.
+The rule is: if you add new organization's introduce, you can create branch named `new/yourOrgName`, if you want to edit something, you can create branch named `edit/yourOrgName`.

+Then you can edit it freely in your branch, after editing, you can make a pull-request to develop branch.
+We will merge it after review.

+Of course, if you think you have enough ability to deal with git, you can be an exception.
+We make rules just for fresher.

 ## Joining list